BlasBenito/BlasBenito/README.md

 I am Blas, from :es:, and I enjoy answering complex questions with good data and fancy methods.

 - :earth_americas: Personal website: [www.blasbenito.com](www.blasbenito.com)
-- :roller_coaster: PhD in Ecoinformatics and Masters in Geographic Information Systems :globe_with_meridians:
+- :roller_coaster: PhD in Computational Ecology and Master's Degree in Geographic Information Systems :globe_with_meridians:
 - :notebook: 16 years of experience in Academy and a publication record to show for it: [![ORCID](https://img.shields.io/badge/ORCID-a6ce39.svg)](https://orcid.org/0000-0001-5105-7232)
 - :office: Spatial Data Scientist and Engineer at [Biome Makers](https://biomemakers.com/)
 - :computer: Developer of scientific software with R: